 If you have an IP Generator license, you can check the receiver device and signal path via the IP Generator application, which provides ST 2110 -20/-30 with ST 2022-7 test signals.
-The application is available only in the 200 and 300 versions of MPS, MPD, and MPP.

 Note: The IP Generator application requires Option MP2-GEN.